 The Basic White Sauce Ratio

-A roux is usually a mixture of equal weights of butter and flour.
-Here in this recipe, I used 3 tablespoons (42 g) of butter and 3 tablespoons (45 g) of all-purpose flour.
+A roux is usually a mixture of equal volume of butter and flour.
+Here in this recipe, I used 3 tablespoons (43 g) of butter and 3 tablespoons (23 g) of all-purpose flour.
 Besides butter, ghee, coconut oil or other fat can be used.
 You can also use gluten-free flour in place of all-purpose flour.

 The roux then will be mixed with 2 cups milk, and the amount can be adjustable based on how thick you want the sauce to be.
 In this recipe, I used 1 cup milk and 1 cup liquid from the stew.

 Cream Stew Ingredients and Substitutes:

 Chicken and pork are typically used as the main protein, but feel free to substitute with other choices.
 I think seafood works beautifully in the stew.
 For vegetarian, you can skip protein and use just the vegetables.
 Perhaps cauliflower or a variety of wild mushrooms as your main ingredient.

 Onions, potatoes, and carrots are the basic vegetables in the cream stew.
 Most cream stew has some type of green vegetables; broccoli is a popular choice, then green peas and green beans.

 For potatoes, Yukon Gold potatoes have a smooth, slightly waxy, and firm texture.
 Russet potatoes have a creamy, crumbly, starchy texture, but they don’t hold their shape well.
 If you like to use this type, remember to cut into bigger chunks like I did.

 Button mushrooms are commonly used but some people use Japanese mushrooms like shimeji mushrooms and maitake mushrooms.
 I don’t recommend shiitake mushrooms as they have distinct flavors and fragrance that don’t go well with this dish.